jit06/retroarch_fbdev_c1/README.md

 Odroid C1/C0 optimized retroarch build scripts, based on RetroPie and hardkernel's Ubuntu minimal image.
 It uses fbdev (no X) and allows to play confortably a lots of retro consoles including some n64 and dreamcast games (eg. MarioKart, Mario64, CrazyTaxy, Sonic adventure...).
-It provides a way to scrap roms with skyscraper and convert de result into retroarch compatible playlists and thumbnails It has been designed for lowres display (cbvs or 480p).
+It provides a way to scrap roms with skyscraper and convert de result into retroarch compatible playlists and thumbnails It has been designed for lowres display (cbvs or 480p), suitable for small display or true NTSC composite display.

 # Install with binary release
 - uncompress de archive with xz (eg. ez -d gamodroidC0_v1.0.img.xz)